 However, this can be time-consuming and tricky – especially if you don’t speak Spanish.

 You can book your bus online instead which is an easier alternative.

 No matter how you choose to book your bus to Los Antigos, be sure to book it at least a day or two in advance!
 Buses WILL book up and you don’t want to miss out!

-We always use the website Bus Bud for booking buses online.
-It is super easy to use and their support staff are very helpful if there is ever a problem!
+Top Tip: We always use the website Bus Bud for booking buses online.
+It is super easy to use and their support staff is very helpful if there is ever a problem!

 Step 2: Los Antigos to Chile Chico, Chile (Shuttle bus or hitchhike)

-That being said, it can be a little tricky to get there as buses will only run from the neighboring town Los Antigos in Argentina if there are enough people to make the journey worthy.
+That being said, getting there can be a little tricky as buses will only run from the neighboring town Los Antigos in Argentina if there are enough people to make the journey worthwhile.

 For us there was no bus was running on the day we arrived in Los Antigos.
 Our only option was to hitchhike over the border (taxis will not cross the border due to high border crossing fees)!

 After about an hour, we managed to get the ride we needed over the border and the best thing is…it was free!